-Security researchers have identified a new malware which targets online game players.
-The new ransomware works like Cryptolocker, and has been named Teslacrypt.
-It attempts to infect Windows computers by exploiting a vulnerability in the (CVE-2015-0311) or in Internet Explorer (CVE-2013-2551).
+Security researchers have identified a new malware targeting online gaming players.
+The new ransomware works like Cryptolocker, and was named Teslacrypt.
+It attempts to infect Windows computers by exploiting a vulnerability in Adobe Flash (CVE-2015-0311) or Internet Explorer (CVE-2013-2551).

 Malicious software is distributed by a trapped website that contains one iframe which uses JavaScript.
 Javascript redirects site visitors to others until they end up in the Angler Exploit Kit.

-The private key, required to decrypt the keys per file and ultimately to restore the encrypted , is stored on the cheaters' command and control server.
+The private key required to decrypt the keys per file and eventually restore the encoded data is stored on the rogue administration and control server.

 Victims must pay as a ransom the amount of 500 dollars to Bitcoin, or buy and deliver a Paypal My Cash worth of 1.000 dollars using a website hidden in the Tor network.